-In order to qualify for adoption, leave the employee must:
+In order to qualify for adoption leave the employee must:

-- have 26 weeks' service by the notification week (6 months) - be the only partner/civil partner/same sex partner taking adoption leave - be newly-matched with a child for adoption and by an approved adoption agency.
+- be the only partner/civil partner/same sex partner taking adoption leave - be newly matched with a child for adoption and by an approved adoption agency.

 Please see Section 9 onwards for information on Shared Parental Leave.